Alaska Route 1: Tok Cut-Off

 The Tok Cut-Off is a highway in the U.S. state of Alaska, running 125 mi from Gakona (on the Richardson Highway, 14 mi north of Glennallen), to Tok on the Alaska Highway which had been constructed from Montana through Calgary, Alberta, through Whitehorse, Canada by Army engineers to move supplies and equipment, and to build airbases, to service the requirements of the Pacific theater, including transport of Lend Lease aircraft to the Soviet Union after its invasion by Germany.

-The road was built in the 1940s through challenging terrain, largely by battalions of Black engineers, including the 97th Engineer Battalion. in order to facilitate transport of World War II materiel in particular from ports such as Valdez and Anchorage to the interior.
+The road was built in the 1940s through challenging terrain, largely by battalions of Black engineers, including the 97th Engineer Battalion. in order to facilitate transport of World War II material in particular from ports such as Valdez and Anchorage to the interior.
 It was upgraded in the 1950s to better connect the Richardson Highway more directly with Tok.
 It was called a "cut-off" because it allowed motor traffic coming to and from Canada on the Alaska Highway, to drive directly northeast or southwest connect to or from Southcentral Alaska communities without driving all the way to or from the terminus of the Alaska highway in Delta Junction, then traveling northwest or southeast by the Richardson Highway, reducing 120 mi from the trip.

 The 2002 Denali earthquake caused significant damage to the Cut-Off, particularly between mileposts 75 and 83 where major cracks and embankment slumping left the roadway fundamentally destroyed.